Why are website color schemes so important?

-BarkBox is a great example of a site using a cute color palette that makes the visitors feel welcome and comfortable.
-The soothing shades of pink are repeated throughout the page as the contrast beautifully with the shades of blue used both in the website design as well as in the brand’s logo.
+BarkBox is a great example of a site using a cute website color palette that makes the visitors feel welcome and comfortable.
+The soothing shades of pink are repeated throughout the page as they contrast beautifully with the shades of blue used both in the website design as well as in the brand’s logo.

 Red is the best choice when it comes to choosing the color for your call to action elements.
-It naturally triggers excitement and it compels the visitors to make a purchase.
+It naturally triggers excitement and compels the visitors to make a purchase.
 You will often find it as a part of retail websites, especially when it comes to the elements that are supposed to draw the visitor’s attention immediately.

-Nordic Ruby, a conference in Stockholm, uses a beautiful blue and orange color scheme that adds a certain elegance and sophistication to the overall design.
+Nordic Ruby, a conference in Stockholm, uses a beautiful blue and orange website color scheme that adds a certain elegance and sophistication to the overall design.

 Since Mint is a website dedicated to finance, it is no surprise that we can see lots of blues and greens here.
-However, by adding soft touches of brown into the mix, they created a lovely earthy color palette that is both soothing and conveys trust.
+However, by adding soft touches of brown into the mix, they created a lovely earthy website color palette that is both soothing and conveys trust.

 Odopod decided to go with simple color templates but they added a dose of personality by incorporating gradient on the homepage, as well as large typography.